flemingo-15/beginnerpythoncode/README.md

 # beginnerpythoncode
 A collection of my beginner python code with different functions.
+Includes games, conversion calculators, puzzles, and more.
-Est. Fall 2020
+Est. October 2020